hjkivima/react-experiment/README.md

 # An Economics Experiment Using React

-This folder includes React components to build a survey.
+This folder includes React components to build a survey using TypeScript and Google Firebase.

-- Fill out the values in firebase.ts / firebaseConfig
+- Initiate a Firebase project and fill out the values in firebase.ts / firebaseConfig

+-